jahsierebecca/PCS-Notes/gitNotes.md

+##Questions
+* How/why does github exist for free?
+* Are we going to cover more sass stuff?

 ##Terminal Commands

 * **cd** - think 'change directory:' change the current working directory.
 Remember that ~ is a special symbol that always represents your "home" directory.